Skip to main content

 U.S. flag

-The clinical trials described in this table do not represent all the trials that the Panel reviewed while developing the recommendations for kinase inhibitors.
+The clinical trials described in this table do not represent all the trials that the Panel reviewed while developing the recommendations for JAK inhibitors.
 The studies summarized below are those that have had the greatest impact on the Panel’s recommendations.

 Methods Results Limitations and Interpretation